MLeemans1/GridSamp/README.md

 # GridSamp
-The official PIL Implementation of GridSamp: A common environment for grid based image sampling using intuitive python code.
+The official PIL Implementation of GridSamp: A common environment for grid-based image sampling using intuitive python code.